Baby Giraffe Stanley named after Tampa Bay Lightning Cup win

 Published

-TAMPA, Fla.
-(AP) — Busch Gardens Tampa Bay is welcoming a new baby giraffe, named Stanley in honor of the Tampa Bay Lightning's second consecutive NHL championship.
+Busch Gardens Tampa Bay is welcoming a new baby giraffe, named Stanley in honor of the Tampa Bay Lightning's second consecutive NHL championshipFull Article

-The park announced on Twitter this week that Stanley was born July 7, the same day the Lightning won their final game against the Montreal Canadiens.
-The trophy for winning the hockey championship series is called the Stanley Cup.
+Busch Gardens Tampa Bay is welcoming a new baby giraffe, named Stanley in honor of the Tampa Bay Lightning's second consecutive NHL championshipFull Article

-Park officials said Stanley and first-time mother Angel are doing well, and they will be returned to the herd when Stanley gets a little older.
+The Tampa Bay Lightning celebrated their Stanley Cup win with a boat parade on Monday, July 12.
+The NHL players passed the trophy..